JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV14.md

 ▸ **setExpenditureMetadata(uint256,string)**(`_id`, `_metadata`, `overrides?`): `Promise`<`ContractTransaction`\>

+Can only be called while expenditure is in draft state.
 Sets the metadata for an expenditure.
 Can only be called by expenditure owner.

 #### Parameters